 Have a look at what roles are available.
 Our finding roles section can help you with this.

-When you’re looking for roles look for clues for how well organised the organisation is in regards of their volunteering management.
+When you’re looking for roles, look for clues for how well organised the organisation is in regards to their volunteering management.

 Check that the responsibilities and time commitment of the role are outlined, which expenses are met, what support and training you would receive and if they have health and safety policies and procedures in place.